As Black Creek Pioneer Village reopens, we ask that you work with us to keep our site safe for your family, other visitors, and our staff.

 Each heritage building is set up to look as if the residents just stepped out for a few minutes!

 You’ll see carefully researched room settings that show how people lived and worked in this region in the 1860s.
 Each room is furnished with actual items used by people more than 150 years ago.

-We know that our visitors want to learn interesting facts about the buildings and their histories.
-New this year, we’ve introduced brief information panels into many of the buildings along with a short history of the building or the people who lived in it.
+We know that our visitors want to learn interesting facts about the buildings and their histories, so we’ve introduced brief information panels into many of the buildings, along with a short history of the building or the people who lived in it.

 For everyone’s safety, we have removed all the hands-on activities from our buildings and outside areas.
 We miss walking on stilts, dressing up, and playing other games too — hopefully, they will return soon.

 Please avoid touching or sitting on the furniture in the heritage buildings.
 These artifacts are very old and are difficult to sanitize.